Haohao99/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction

-This is my statistics project.
+This is my machine leanring project.
 I am trying to use different algorithms to predict future stock price.

 The data is from yahoo.